How to Become a Surgeons, All Other in Indiana

 Obtain Indiana licensure or certification

 Indiana may require specific licensing or professional certification for surgeons, all others.
-Requirements vary by state — contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Indiana

-Indiana employs 490 surgeons, all others.
+Indiana employs 420 surgeons, all others.
+The highest concentrations are in Indianapolis-Carmel-Greenwood.

 Surgeons, All Other salary range in Indiana